Pacific-wide/HomeostaticSynapse/README.md

-> ??A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Title

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of Homeostasis-Inspired Continual Learning: Learning to Control Structural Regularization

-> ??Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements